What Is a Pocket Listing and Why Would a Seller Use One?

 Say Beyonce and Jay-Z are selling their $88 million mega-mansion in Bel Air.
 If these celebs treated their real estate listing like everyone else’s, they’d end up fielding a lot of financially unqualified and starstruck looky-loos who just want to wander their crib and take selfies.

-It’s not just the rich and famous who might want this privacy though.
-Think about prosecutors or judges that try tough cases, politicians, or other public figures who want to remain anonymous in their personal lives.
+But it’s not just the rich and famous who might want this privacy.
+Think about prosecutors or judges who try tough cases, politicians, or other public figures who want to remain anonymous in their personal lives.

 Wilcox, who is a team leader in her office, said one of her agents recently withheld a listing from the MLS because the sellers owned a daycare business.
 They were concerned that parents who knew publicly that their house was for sale would worry they were leaving the area and would take their business elsewhere.